marcmoxey/IncidentHub/README.md

 # 🚨 IncidentHub

 A full-stack application to report and manage incidents within an organization.
-Built with ASP.NET Core Web API, React, Dapper, and SQL Server — following clean architecture and modern dev practices.
+Built with ASP.NET Core Web API, React, Dapper, and SQL Server

 ---